ceejbot/polyclay/README.md

 ## TODO

 * Documentation
+* Add mixins to the official library & document
+* Make it easy to choose between lodash & underscore using dependency injection in the require or something like that
 * Clean up attachments API
 * Settle on one of destroy/remove/delete (probably destroy)  ✓
 * Improve rollback behavior & write some vicious tests for it
 * Implement saving already-persisted objects by means of merge()
 * Rethink that enumerable implementation; probably should just denormalize enums to make them less fragile
-* Consider removing the dependency on cradle
 * Persistence layer is tangled with model layer in a couple of places
 * Should add a way to specify a key/id attribute name to generalize away from couchdb a bit
+* Consider removing the dependency on cradle
 * Nuke the underscore in `_init` ✓